-2014 marked the 13th year of operation of the Maryland Home Builder Registration Unit ("the Home Builder Unit" or "Unit") since the Home Builder Registration Act ('the Act" or "HBRA") was enacted by the General Assembly in the 2000 Session.
-The HBRA protects new home buyers by requiring builders to register with the State and by providing an enforcement mechanism that allows the State to prevent builders with a bad track record from continuing to build in Maryland.1 During the 2008 Session, the General Assembly enacted legislation to provide additional protections for home buyers, establishing a registration requirement for sales representatives for Maryland home builders and a Home Builder Guaranty Fund.
+The Maryland Home Builder Registration Act ("the Act" or "HBRA") was enacted by the General Assembly in the 2000 Session and became effective January 1, 2001.
+The HBRA protects new home buyers by requiring builders to register with the State and by providing an enforcement mechanism that allows the State to prevent builders with a bad track record from continuing to build in Maryland.
+During the 2008 Session, the General Assembly enacted legislation to provide additional protections for home buyers, establishing a registration requirement for sales representatives for Maryland home builders and a Home Builder Guaranty Fund.

-The Home Builder Unit of the Consumer Protection Division of the Office of the Attorney General was created by the HBRA to administer and enforce the Act.2 The Act requires that the Consumer Protection Division make an annual report of its activities to the Governor and General Assembly.
-This is the thirteenth report since the law became fully operational on January 1, 2001.
+The Home Builder Registration Unit ("Unit") of the Consumer Protection Division of the Office of the Attorney General was created by the HBRA to administer and enforce the Act.2 The Act requires that the Consumer Protection Division make an annual report of its activities to the Governor and General Assembly.
+This is the report for Fiscal Year 2015.

-The report focuses on the following areas
+The report focuses on the following areas:

-- Registration of Builders: 2,280 builders were registered as of June 30, 2014.
-200 of those builders registered for the first time between July 1, 2013 and June 30, 2014. - Registration Renewal: From July 1, 2013 to June 30, 2014, the Unit mailed renewal notices to 1,179 builders whose registrations were due to expire by June 1, 2014.
-923 of those builders renewed their registration as of June 30, 2014. - Law Enforcement: The Unit opened 97 investigations between July 1, 2013 and June 30, 2014, after receiving reports of unregistered builders or violations of the Home Builder Registration Act, the Consumer Protection Act, the New Home Warranties Act or violations of the laws governing deposits on new homes.
-Eighty-one of the investigations resulted in settlements; enforcement actions have been filed in another eight; and eight have been closed or remain under continuing investigation.
-The Unit receives information from many sources, including consumers, other builders, subcontractors, and permit offices.
+- Registration of Builders: 2,086 builders were registered as of June 30, 2015.
+195 of those builders registered for the first time between July 1, 2014 and June 30, 2015. - Registration Renewal: From July 1, 2014 to June 30, 2015, the Unit mailed renewal notices to 1,673 builders whose registrations were due to expire by June 1, 2015.
+1,423 of those builders renewed their registration as of June 30, 2015. - Law Enforcement: The Unit opened 60 investigations between July 1, 2014 and June 30, 2015, after receiving reports of unregistered builders or violations of the Home Builder Registration Act, the Consumer Protection Act, the New Home Warranties Act or violations of the laws governing deposits on new homes.
+Thirty-six of the investigations resulted in settlements; enforcement actions were filed in another six; seven cases were closed after review; and eleven remain under continuing investigation as of June 30,

 1 Earlier laws provided partial protections for home buyers by focusing on protection of the buyer's deposit, required contract provisions and disclosures, and prescribed terms of non-mandatory home warranty security plans.
-See New Home Deposits, Md.
+See New Home Deposits Act, Md.
 Code Ann., Real Property §10-301 through § 10-306, Custom Home Protection Act, Md.
 Code Ann., Real Property §10-501 through § 10-509, and New Home Warranties Act, Md.
 Code Ann., Real Property §10-601 through § 10-610.